 Depressingly, the director of record for WWZ is Marc Forster, who, at one point in life, made flicks like EVERYTHING PUT TOGETHER (2000) and the incredible MONSTER'S BALL.
 Marc, you break my heart.

-horror pictures have, of course, been a running joke in horror fandom
+Filmmakers who make horror pictures then explain they aren't really horror pictures have, of course, been a running joke in horror fandom for literally decades.

 UPDATE (22 March, 2014) - As I posted this in some venues around the internet, one of the responses that came to me more than once was that I didn't outline a lot of the particular idiocies of the film itself.
 It's true one could write a long article indeed cataloging WWZ's many idiocies.
-Throughout the film, for example, our hero travels around the world, and the situation with the zombies goes to shit as soon as he comes on the scene.
+Throughout the film, for example, our hero travels around the world and the situation with the zombies goes to shit as soon as he comes on the scene.
 The zombies had to wait for the star of the movie to arrive, you see.
 That's the kind of "plotting" at work in WWZ.
 As someone on one of the IMDb message boards observed, if Pitt's character had just stayed away, all that mayhem could have been avoided.
-Another example of idiocy is when Pitt's character is trying to be stealthy and sneak past a gaggle of zombies and he leaves the ringer on his sat-phone on.
+Another example of idiocy is when Pitt's character is trying to be stealthy and sneak past a gaggle of zombies and he leaves the ringer on his sat-phone turned on.
 And--wouldn't you know it?--his awful wife chooses that very moment to call.
 The ringing alerts the creatures and Pitt's team is wiped out.
 And so on.
 In WWZ, these inanities are ubiquitous.
-They're also ubiquitous in nearly every big Hollywood "tentpole" film, and my article was really a lament over how bad that kind of film had gotten and over the process that gives birth to such rubbish.
+They're also ubiquitous in nearly every big Hollywood "tentpole" film and my article was really a lament over how bad that kind of film had gotten and over the process that gives birth to such rubbish.
 I understand why readers of an article of that nature might be skeptical of building on that kind of premise without quantifying it with specifics.
 That's why I just decided, at nearly 4 in the morning, to tack on this little update.